MaTriXy/blog/source/_posts/2014-02-09-two-months-with-the-moto-x.markdown

 {% img /images/posts/moto-x-review/front.jpg "My Moto X" %}

-I've been really happy with the 4.5 inch screen of the Moto X.  It doesn't feel overly large in my hand, yet I don't feel like I'm looking at the web and apps through a peep-hole.
+I've been really happy with the 4.7 inch screen of the Moto X.  It doesn't feel overly large in my hand, yet I don't feel like I'm looking at the web and apps through a peep-hole.
 I can easily reach the far side of the screen to hit the up button in apps, something I had actually started using my other hand to do on the Nexus 5.
 I definitely feel like this is the sweet spot for a phone, for me, having tried larger and smaller.

 As far as build quality, the Moto X is certainly top notch.
 Though there is no metal to be found on the device outside of the accents, the phone feels extremely solid.
-The texture of the plastic back feels very nice in the hand, and the depression on teh back for the Motorola logo makes for a great reference point for my fingers as I hold the device.
+The texture of the plastic back feels very nice in the hand, and the depression on the back for the Motorola logo makes for a great reference point for my fingers as I hold the device.

 ## Motorola's Little Additions